nilnida/DSA210-Term-Project/README.md

 - P-Value: 5.831299114433377e-37
 - **Reject the null hypothesis**, proving that there is a significant linear correlation between battery temperature and remaining useful life (RUL).

+The Pearson correlation test reveals a strong negative linear relationship between battery temperature and remaining useful life (RUL), as indicated by a correlation coefficient of approximately -0.79.
+The extremely low p-value confirms that this correlation is statistically significant, allowing us to confidently reject the null hypothesis.
+This result demonstrates that as temperature increases, RUL tends to decrease, suggesting that batteries exposed to higher thermal conditions experience faster degradation and shortened operational lifespan.
+This finding is consistent with previous efficiency metrics and reinforces the broader hypothesis that temperature significantly influences both performance and durability of lithium-ion batteries.

 ![image](https://github.com/user-attachments/assets/1696c3e7-ae6b-4a46-8467-c06fa8632c11)

 #### Spearman Correlation Test for RUL in Relation with Temperature